|

 by several Czech designs, the Israeli UZI first appeared in combat during the 1956 Suez

-and safe to operate, its popularity has dwindled over the years in favor of more accurate
+safe to operate, its popularity has dwindled over the years in favor of more accurate

 close bolt operating SMGs and compact assault rifles such as the M-4. |